MicrosoftDocs/learn/learn-pr/language/csharp-convert-cast/includes/2-exercise-data-type-conversion.md

 Let's return to our first code example where the `result` variable is of type `int`.
 Why can't the C# compiler figure out that we want to treat the variable `second` containing `4` as a number, not a `string`?

 The C# compiler sees a potential problem in the making.
 The variable `second` is of type `string`, so it might be set to a different value like `"hello"`.
 If the C# compiler attempted to convert `"hello"` to a number that would cause an exception at runtime.
-To avoid this possibility, the C# compiler will not implicitly perform the conversion from `string` to `int` for you.
+To avoid this possibility, the C# compiler won't implicitly perform the conversion from `string` to `int` for you.

 From the C# compiler's perspective, the safer operation would be to convert `int` into a `string` and perform concatenation instead.